-At least five treatments are required, the first three are within a one week period, then the following month, and then two months.
+At least five treatments are required, the first three are within a one week period, then the following month, and then two months, some people may require further treatments.
 The length of each treatment is dependent on how many nails are affected.

 It is important an aftercare regime is followed before, during and after treatment to prevent the risk of reinfection.
 The nail fungus should be treated from all aspects apart from the nail, as fungus can be present in your shoes and clothes.
 The podiatrist will thoroughly explain the measures to put in place to help prevent this at your assessment.

 Any side effects?

 There are no known contraindications therefore all ages may undergo treatment.
 Some patients report a slight tingling during/shortly after treatment, but this is not painful.
 The blue gel can stain the nail slightly.

 Further treatment options include;

 - Footwear advice and education

 - Nail reconstruction